udaytharu/Blog-Website/README.md

 ## Getting Started
 1. Clone the repository
 2. Install dependencies with `npm install` (if backend is used)
-3. Open `index.html` or run the backend as needed
+3. Open `index.html` or run server.js if backend as needed by `node server.js`

 ---